Efficient Subgraph GNNs by Learning Effective Selection Policies: Complexity Analysis

-Notably \ourmethod\ is advantageous in both time and space complexity when compared to full-bag Subgraph GNNs.
-Indeed, as studied in \citet{bevilacqua2022equivariant} the time complexity of full-bag node-based Subgraph GNNs amounts to $\mathcal{O}(n^2 \cdot \Delta_\text{max})$, while the space complexity is $\mathcal{O}(n \cdot (n + n \cdot \Delta_\text{max}))$, since the number of subgraphs in the full bag is exactly $n$.
-To grasp the impact of this reduction, consider the REDDIT-BINARY dataset where the average number of nodes per graph is approximately $n = 429$, while the number of selected subgraphs is $T=2$.
-The time complexity is drastically reduced as $T^2 \cdot n \ll n^2$, and similarly the space complexity is significantly improved as $(T+1) \ll n$. }
+Notably, \ourmethod\ is advantageous in both time and space complexity when compared to full-bag Subgraph GNNs.
+Indeed, as studied in \citet{bevilacqua2022equivariant}, the time complexity of full-bag node-based Subgraph GNNs amounts to $\mathcal{O}(n^2 \cdot \Delta_\text{max})$, while the space complexity is $\mathcal{O}(n \cdot (n + n \cdot \Delta_\text{max}))$, since the number of subgraphs in the full bag is exactly $n$.
+Since \ourmethod\ scales linearly with $T$, when small values of $T$ are used, as in our paper, this results in a speedup by a factor of $n$ compared to full-bag Subgraph GNNs.

+To grasp the impact of this reduction, let us consider for example the REDDIT-BINARY dataset, where the average number of nodes per graph is approximately $n = 429$, while the number of selected subgraphs is $T=2$.
+The time and space complexities are drastically reduced, because $T \ll n$, and indeed \ourmethod\ can be effectively run while the full bag Subgraph GNN is computationally infeasible. }